 Everyone loves a dramatic testimony.
-You know—a person was living a life of crime or wallowing in steamy sin, but by God’s grace repented and became a follower of Jesus.
-No doubt about it—that’s a lovely thing.
-However, many believers dismiss their own story as “boring” instead of a beautiful trek toward maturity.
-Are people intimidated by the extraordinary testimonies of others (now presented in multimedia format)?
+You know, a person was living a life of crime or wallowing in steamy sin, but by God’s grace repented and became a follower of Jesus.
+No doubt about it, that’s a lovely thing.
+However, many believers dismiss their own story as “boring” rather than a beautiful trek toward maturity.
+Are people intimidated by the extraordinary testimonies of others today (often presented in a multimedia format)?

-Have we unintentionally surrounded baptism with too much hype—made it into something that it isn’t supposed to be?
-Society’s done it with weddings.
-Two people come before God and witnesses to commit their lives to each other.
+Have we unintentionally surrounded baptism with too much hype, and made it into something that it isn’t supposed to be?
+Society has done this with weddings.
+Two people come before God and bear witness to commit their lives to each other.
 But weddings have become a billion-dollar industry, and people agonize about having the elusive, “perfect” wedding.

 Spotlight on the beginning of a new life

 Sometimes, in our effort to celebrate something, we dilute its meaning.
 In the New Testament, baptism is linked to the moment when someone first trusts in God: They “believed and were baptized."

 When we attach pomp and circumstance to baptism, some feel as though they cannot possibly achieve the “perfect” baptism experience.
 Others, who long ago accepted Jesus as Savior and committed themselves to follow Him, avoid being baptized because they "aren't quite ready yet."